Rebuilding Brokenness by Learning from Nehemiah

 Help us to bring our brokenness to You as we come for healing over the things that have happened during our lives.
 Only You can truly heal our minds and hearts of the hurts and emotional pain we have experienced.

-Help us to see ourselves from Your eyes.
+Help us to see ourselves through Your eyes.
 Remove our pride and self-righteousness as we learn to walk humbly as You intended us to live.

 Our worth is not in ourselves but found in Your identity.
 We are enough in You and not in ourselves at all.